4 Fun Activities for Social-Emotional Learning in the Classroom — IDEAcon 2021

 Walk outside around school buildings, in hallways, across the fitness field

-During remote learning, students can go outside themselves and bring back a photo or leaf to show that they went outside
+For remote learning, students can go outside themselves and bring back a photo or leaf to show that they went outside

-5-Minute Meditation for Students
+2) 5-Minute Meditation for Destressing

+Since these are only a few minutes in length, they are perfect for implementing during a transition in class or right before a stressful activity such as a test.
 Use these mindfulness meditation exercises for students in a calm, dark, and quiet environment.
 Turn off lights in the classroom for a few minutes.
-Since these are only a few minutes in length, they are perfect for implementing during a transition in class or right before a stressful activity such as a test.

-Guided meditation for elementary students
+Guided meditation Resources

-Once students understand their emotions, teachers can ask students to use critical thinking to figure out how to respond in various situations.
 The goal is to help students realize that they cannot control outside factors but can control how they react to the external environment.

 Scenario 1

 One of my friends always seems to make bad choices that I normally wouldn't make and now I get in trouble too because I am caught making poor choices.
-I am tired of getting in trouble.
+I'm tired of getting in trouble.
+What should I do to avoid getting in trouble?

-Scenario 12
+Scenario 2

 I haven't been reading much on my own time like I'm supposed to.
 Now my class gets to have a party for those that made their reading challenge.
 Reading is not interesting to me, but I do realize I need to read more to get better at it.
+What can I do to make this more enjoyable?
+How can I be more responsible in my learning?
+Who do I ask for help?

 By presenting likely scenarios students may encounter, teachers also offer students different viewpoints on how other students may experience school.
 Diverse perspectives give students opportunities to practice empathy for others.